Sakagraisse/The-great-drift/README.md

 ### Requirements
 - Python 3.11
 - Using a conda environment is recommended
-- The following packages are required:
+- The following packages required are in the requirements.txt file
-  - numpy
-  - pyqt5
-  - pyqtgraph
-  - pyopengl
-  - pyopengl-accelerate
-  - pyinstaller (only for compiling the app)

 ### Installation
 1. Clone the repository